luungoc2005/angelhack2020-salesrobo/README.md

 ## AngelHack 2020 Submission - tobtob
 ---

+Everything was developed within <48 hours of the hackathon (see commit history for proof)

 # AI business advisory service

 - Optimal product pricing suggestion (based on price elasticity)